 One of the biggest villages in Cabo de Gata, Carboneras has lots of different restaurants, hotels and bubbly city center.
-It´s full of travellers, a good option if you want to meet people, shopping and go out.
+It’s full of travelers, a good option if you want to meet people, shopping and go out.
 If you are staying in another town or in an isolated hotel, Carbonera is the best place to buy groceries, cash money and get your snorkel!

 Where to stay in Cabo de Gata Park?

-If you like camping or you have a Campervan there are many sites where you can park your car and stay for the night.
+If you like camping, or you have a Campervan, there are many sites where you can park your car and stay for the night.
 Driving through the Cabo de Gata park and beaches we spotted many campers by the sea, people having lunch, relaxing and enjoying.
-At this website you can find useful information about camping sites.
+On this website you can find useful information about camping sites.

-It´s not only the beaches that attract people to the Spanish natural park.
-Adrenaline seeker will find lots of fun there.
+It’s not only the beaches that attract people to this Spanish natural park.
+Adrenaline seekers will find lots of fun there.
 From cycling, running, to dive and kayaking… There are many sports that can be practiced in the Cabo de Gata area, one of the most famous Spanish cycling routes pass by the Natural Park.

-In the cities you can find schools and instructors for many kind of sports.
+In the cities you can find schools and instructors for any kind of sports.
 And if you have an adventurous spirit, trekking is a must thing to do there.

-You see, Cabo de Gata is a place we can easily fall in love.
+You see, Cabo de Gata is a place we can easily fall in love with.
 The nature is stunning, so many things to do and see, great weather and Spanish culture.
 The park is still a secret destination in Spain and you need to visit before gets packed!

-Most of the travellers don’t know about the park, and we didn’t find travel agencies selling holidays package to there.
+Most of the travelers don’t know about the park, and we didn’t find travel agencies selling holiday packages to there.
 How did we discover Cabo de Gata Park?
 Our Spanish friend told us about it, and we love it!
-Thanks Belen, that was one of the best travel tips ever!
+Thanks, Belen, that was one of the best travel tips ever!

 We are so happy and grateful that we visited Cabo de Gata-Níjar Natural Park.
-It´s such an unique place, I´m sure it will enchant you too! 🙂
+It’s such a unique place, I’m sure it will enchant you too! 🙂